myRoute

 feel-displaced in time;

-there aren't any more revolutions of the wheel.
+no more revolutions from the wheel.

 “This article may be expanded with text translated from the corresponding article.”